 Government documents are information resources produced by local, state, and federal governments.
-They can include the texts of laws, regulations, statistics, scientific and technical information, and detailed analyses of exceptionally wide and sophisticated topics ranging from agriculture to zoology.
-The United States Government is the world's largest publisher and producer unique and essential information for historians and the general citizen interested in many different contemporary and historical subject areas.
+They can include the texts of laws, regulations, statistics, scientific and technical information, maps, and detailed analyses of exceptionally wide and sophisticated topics ranging from agriculture to zoology.
+The United States Government is the world's largest publisher and producer of unique and essential information for historians and the general citizen interested in many different contemporary and historical subject areas.

 Established by Congress in 1813, the Federal Depository Library Program (FDLP) was created to ensure that the American public would have access to their Government's information.
 The Government Printing Office (GPO) disseminates information products issued by all three branches of the government to more than 1,250 federal depository libraries through the FDLP.
 Government documents are freely available to the pubic at designated federal depository libraries within academic and public libraries, law school libraries, and federal agency libraries across the country.
 Online access is currently through GovInfo, previously known as FDSys, Federal Digital System.
-The Fayetteville State University's, Charles W. Chesnutt Library, has been a senatorial designated depository library for U.S. government publications since 1973.
+The Fayetteville State University's, Charles W. Chesnutt Library, has been a senatorial designated selective federal depository depository library for U.S. government publications since 1973.

 The Government Documents Department is located on the fourth floor of Chesnutt Library, and the librarian who oversees the collection, selects and acquires relevant titles for the collection.
 The university library technician processes federal and state depository publications received on a daily basis.
-Reference Services are available in the government documents department and at the reference desk on the first floor of the library and the university library technician on the fourth floor can also provide assistance..
+Reference Services are available in the government documents department and start at the reference desk located on the first floor of the library and the university library technician on the fourth floor can also provide assistance..

 Chesnutt Library also participates in the North Carolina Documents Depository Program and selects 75% of what the State of North Carolina publishes.
 Beginning in Spring, 2009, the N.C.
 State Depository Program launched its Digital Depository Collection, which makes current and historical documents from 1792 to the present available to the public.